limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 rtt min/avg/max/mdev = 0.015/0.022/0.026/0.003 ms
 stinky@DeRPnStiNK:~$
 ```
-From above, I'm able to infer the following information:
+From above, I can infer the following:

 * The FQDN of the host is `derpnstink.local`; and
 * User `stinky` exists; and